recvfrom/clamav-faq/mirrors/MirrorHowto.md

-# Introduction
+# Mirrors

-## This doc

-The latest version of this document is always available at [MirrorHowTo](https://github.com/vrtadmin/clamav-faq/blob/master/mirrors/MirrorHowto.md).
-Before going any further, please check that you are reading the latest version.

-Japanese sysadmins can find a translated version of this doc at http://www.orange.co.jp/~masaki/clamav/mirror-howto-jp.html (not necessarily up to date)

-## The need for mirrors
+## How to Become a Mirror

 To prevent the spread of worms it is essential to check for updates frequently.
 ClamAV users often configure freshclam with a check interval of 30 minutes.
 With an exponentially growing number of ClamAV users, the servers hosting the virus database files get easily overloaded.
 For this reason we must continuously add more mirrors to our pool.

-# Becoming a Mirror #
+The latest version of this document is always available at [MirrorHowTo](https://github.com/vrtadmin/clamav-faq/blob/master/mirrors/MirrorHowto.md).
+Before going any further, please check that you are reading the latest version.

+Japanese sysadmins can find a translated version of this doc at http://www.orange.co.jp/~masaki/clamav/mirror-howto-jp.html (not necessarily up to date)

-## Requirements
+#### Requirements

 We need fast reliable mirrors.
 Servers eligible to become mirrors have to meet the following requirements: